 Alex & Kat Taylor | Managers

-Kat is entering her third year with Anderson Acres and her sixth year as a full-time farmer.
-What began as an academic interest in the local food movement during college blossomed into a career.
+Kat is entering her fourth year with Anderson Acres and her seventh year as a full-time farmer.
 In her time on various farms she has grown vegetables and flowers, raised chickens, and milked goats and cows.
-A love of good food got her into farming, but flowers kept her there!
+A love of good food got her into farming, but flowers have kept her there.

 Alex grew up one town away from the farm in Warren, Connecticut.
 He is a capable woodworker and avid outdoorsman.
 Though his studies in outdoor education and his passion for rock climbing led him to travel the globe, he always thought about moving back home to the rolling hills of Northwest Connecticut.